peterhinch/micropython-tft-gui/PLOT.md

 The Cartesian curve constructor takes the following positional arguments:

-Mandatory arguments:
+Mandatory argument:
  1. ``graph`` The ``CartesianGraph`` instance.

+Optional arguments:
  2. ``populate`` A callback function to populate the curve.
 See below.

-Optional arguments:
+Default: a null function.
  3. ``args`` List or tuple of arguments for ``populate`` callback.
 Default [].
  4. ``origin`` 2-tuple containing x and y values for the origin.
 Default (0, 0).
  5. ``excursion`` 2-tuple containing scaling values for x and y.
 Default (1, 1).